mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 # Network performance

 Although we experienced some issues with runtime performance, it wasn't a big concern.
-Unfortunately, we noticed that huge percentage of our users didn't have enough patience to wait for the application to load.
+Unfortunately, we noticed that a huge percentage of our users didn't have enough patience to wait for the application to load.

 Our initial production build process was to rsync the `dist/prod` directory produced by [Angular Seed](https://github.com/mgechev/angular-seed) to the remote server.
 Although it was simple, it was far from optimal. nginx was using gzip to provide compressed content to the end users but our gzipped bundle size was still about 800k.